lancepants/notes/os-theory.rst

 Kernel Memory Allocation
 ^^^^^^^^^^^^^^^^^^^^^^^^
 **kmalloc()** : allocates a *physically and virtually contiguous* chunk of memory. *kfree()* frees that memory.
 **vmalloc()** : allocates a virtually contiguous chunk of memory, with no guarantee that they are physically contiguous.
-This is similar to how the user-space function malloc() returns pages which are contiguous within teh virtual address space of the processor.
+This is similar to how the user-space function malloc() returns pages which are contiguous within the virtual address space of the processor.

 Typically the only things that need physically contiguous memory are hardware devices; however, the kmalloc() function is still most commonly used within the kernel (as opposed to vmalloc).
 This is because it's faster. vmalloc() needs to set up a page table with entries to map virtual pages to physical ones, and this page table needs to be read every time memory is accessed.
 Areas in the kernel where vmalloc() is preferrable is when a module or something needs to obtain large regions of memory.